ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 ## 💰 Contributing Beyond

 This work is distributed for educational purposes and without any profit motive.
-Anyway, if you are interested in contributing financially to support my work, you could consider to purchase one of my commercial works: [DevCase Class Library for .NET Framework and .NET Core](https://codecanyon.net/item/elektrokit-class-library-for-net/19260282) or else make a [donation through Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E4RQEV6YF5NZY) to buy me a coffee (Thank you!).
+Anyway, if you are interested in contributing financially to support my general work, you could consider to purchase one of my commercial works: [DevCase Class Library for .NET Framework and .NET Core](https://codecanyon.net/item/elektrokit-class-library-for-net/19260282) or else make a [donation through Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E4RQEV6YF5NZY) to buy me a coffee (Thank you!).

 # Home Consoles
 | Name | Exclusive Titles | Multi-Platform Titles |